harrison-daniel/CH-02-HD-Portfolio/README.md

 ## Purpose

-My Professional Portfolio with examples of my work and interests.
+Professional Portfolio with examples of my work developed through the HTML and CSS modules of the bootcamp.
+Uses pseudo classes, flexbox, and mobile responsiveness.

 ## User Story